A Brief History of

 (From the left: Hon.
 Patrick E. Higginbotham (1988-91); Charles P. Storey (1991-93); James E. Coleman, Jr. (1993-95); Hon.
 Merrill Hartman (1995-97); Hon.
 Joseph B. Morris (1997-99); John A. Gilliam (1999-01); Hon.
 Barbara M.G.
 Lynn (2001-03)

-During the 1990’s the Inn began a practice of opening each meeting with a Master of the Bench offering a Toast to the Constitution.
-That practice, which Judge Higginbotham began after observing the English Inns of Court open their meetings with a Toast to the Queen, has become a tradition, not only at the Higginbotham Inn but at Inns across the United States.
-In that same timeframe, the Higginbotham Inn began another tradition aimed at mentoring the Inn’s junior members—a Master of the Bench telling a “war story” from their practice, whether funny, sad, embarrassing, or inspiring.
+At the first meeting of its members in 1988, the Inn began a practice of opening each meeting with a Master of the Bench offering a Toast to the Constitution.
+That practice, which Judge Higginbotham began after observing the English Inns of Court open their meetings with a Toast to the Queen, has become a tradition not only at the Higginbotham Inn but at Inns across the United States.
+Also in its early years, the Higginbotham Inn began another tradition aimed at mentoring the Inn’s junior members—a Master of the Bench telling a “war story” from their practice, whether funny, sad, embarrassing, or inspiring.

-In 2002, all the Inns of Court in the Dallas-Fort Worth area began holding a joint meeting each January and established the Serjeant of the Inn award.
+In 2002, all the Inns of Court in the Dallas-Fort Worth area established the Serjeant of the Inn award.
 The Serjeant of the Inn concept originated in 13th Century English Inns of Court.
 Candidates for Serjeant of the Inn from the DFW Inns must be a Master of the Bench in their Inn.
 They must have either significantly contributed to the profession and the community throughout their career; or must have made one or more significant contributions to the profession and the community which are deserving of recognition.
-The Serjeant of the Inn honorees from each Inn are recognized at the annual joint meeting.
+The Serjeant of the Inn honorees from each Inn are recognized at the annual joint meeting of the DFW Inns.
 The Higginbotham Inn’s Serjeant of the Inn honorees are:

 Hon.
 Patrick E. Higginbotham